 Photographers take photographs of people, places, products or events.

-Most photographers are self-employed, so their income depends on the success of their businesses, as well as how many hours they work.
+Many photographers are self-employed and their income depends on the success of their business.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Photographers may do some or all of the following:

 - arrange cameras, lights, locations, props and models

 - digitally process and edit photos for print or web

 - how to control light and achieve different photographic effects

 - how to process digital images and use software such as Photoshop and Lightroom